By Peter Bunio and Graham Wicas

 There are two main shipping term distinctions that typically impact the taxability of freight.
 The first is Free On Board (FOB) origin.
 In this example, the title and legal ownership of the freight was transferred as soon as those three tons of potatoes were purchased.
 In the case of FOB origin shipping terms, freight is typically exempt from tax in many states.

 Most sellers tend to have FOB origin shipping terms because it defers liability to the buyer.
 Imagine that the truck from Big Spuds Potatoes is traveling down the highway when a squirrel sprints into the road.
 An animal lover, the driver slams on the brakes to spare the creature’s life.
 The truck swerves and flips over, littering the road with three tons of bouncing potatoes.
 Thankfully the driver and squirrel are okay.
 Fortunately for the grocery store, Big Spud Potatoes is not required to replace the potatoes lost in the accident because the FOB origin shipping terms made them the property of the grocery store as soon as they were purchased.
-It should be noted that most companies realize it is bad business not to replace lost or damaged orders but FOB origin shipping terms provide a hedge against liability.
+It should be noted that most companies realise it is bad business not to replace lost or damaged orders but FOB origin shipping terms provide a hedge against liability.

 The other shipping term, Free On Board destination, entails that title is not transferred until the buyer receives the goods.
 Freight is usually taxable in the case of FOB destination.
 If the shipping terms had been FOB destination in our previous example, then Big Spuds Potatoes would have had to replace the order because the three tons of potatoes strewn about the highway are still their property.